 Send Emails to the Primary Tab

-The only way to improve your campaign's chances of landing in the Primary tab is to maintain a healthy subscriber list.
+The only way to improve your campaign's chances of landing in the Primary tab is to maintain a healthy audience.
 An engaged subscriber may be willing to make changes in their Gmail account to move your campaigns to the Primary tab.

 Encourage your subscribers to take these actions.